-January of 2017 rolled around and I came across an article that has stuck with me ever since.
+January of 2017 rolled around and I began photographing any friend that would let me.
+I had this new found motivation, this open road to chase my dream with nothing holding me back.
+I was journaling a lot and reading- & I came across an article that has stuck with me ever since.
 The article read, "Get comfortable with being uncomfortable.."

 Within a week of reading that article, a friend who knew about me starting up my business asked me to shoot her wedding.
 I was blown away.
 My initial thought was, "ME?!
 She knows I've never done this before right?"
-I started thinking, like, this is something she's probably dreamed about since she was a little girl...
-I don't want to let her down.
 And thennnnn, I remembered the article.
-After reading it, I literally wrote in my journal,
+After reading it, I had wrote this in my journal-

 "I know I was meant to read this because I want to achieve a lot this year in photography.
 Ill remember it when I'm given the opportunity to do something I've never done and feel nervous about it. "

 This post isn't meant to scream, "Look at me!"
-But I know that anyone can benefit from this mindset in their life, even if their life has nothing to do with shooting weddings...
+But I know that anyone can benefit from this mindset in their life, and I'm so passionate about encouraging others to chase their dream too - even if it means going against the grain a little.
 Sometimes we need to be reminded to reach out of our comfort zone.
 Do something you've never done or have been scared to do...
 Always take an opportunity to learn and grow.
 Reach out and talk to people in order to grow your network... take a class you have always wanted to take.. learn a skill that interests you.. expand your horizons because there is always more...
 So shoot for more.
 I highly doubt you could regret it.

 I felt that it was so important to share the tiny, most simple sentence that changed the game for me because I know it could potentially do the same for others as well who take it seriously.

 Here's the 7 tips the article listed to help you start feeling comfortable with being uncomfortable..